Servers

 - Click Save

-You will now see your new job listed in your Application Overview.
+You will now see your new job listed in your application.
 You can edit it by clicking on the small downward arrow.
 Your run results (success, failure and any output) can be seen in real-time on the job detail page.

 Using parameters